 - Armour provides additional Wounds only to the locations it covers.

-- Light armour provides one additional Wounds on all locations covered.
+- Light armour provides one additional Wound on all locations covered.

 - Light armour is physrepped with padded cloth or thin leather.